wemadeyoulook/guidelines/css/README.md

 .tweet .avatar { ... }
 ```

-## Media-quieries
+## Media-queries
 * Use mobile-first
-* When using media-quieries with scss nest them inside the selector.
+* When using media-queries with scss nest them inside the selector.
 It makes them easy to find and manage.

 ```css